 Management and accountability

 The Chief Executive is responsible to the Minister for the Agency's operations and performance.
 The Minister determines the policy framework within which the Agency operates, the level of resources made available each year and the scope of our activities.
-The Minister also approves the Corporate and Business Plans, sets key performance targets and monitors our performance.
+The Minister also approves the annual Business Plan.

 The Forest Service became an Agency on 1 April 1998.
 The Agency's Framework Document sets out the context within which it operates.
-This includes its role, business objectives, performance measures, relationship with the Department and its accountability to the Minister and since 8th May 2007 the Northern Ireland Assembly.
+This includes its role, business objectives, performance measures, relationship with the Department and its accountability to the Minister and the Northern Ireland Assembly.

 The aims of the Agency set out in the Framework Document are: